ContentMine/norma/README.md

 # Norma

-_edited 20150312_
+_edited 20150326_

 A tool to convert a variety of inputs into normalized, tagged, XHTML (with embedded/linked SVG and PNG where appropriate).
 The initial emphasis is on scholarly publications but much of the technology is general.
-[Used to be called NHTML.]

 ## Overview